Jaiman-Pandya/finalweb/Readme.md

-Personal Portfolio
-Built by Jaiman P. Class of 2024
+Personal Portfolio - Built by Jaiman Pandya, Class of 2024
-Permission needed to modify